josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/blog/part-three.md

 echo $this->Form->end();
 ```

-When you go to the address [Yoursite / articles / add](yoursite/articles/add.md) you should see a list
+When you go to the address `/yoursite/articles/add` you should see a list
 of categories to choose.